dannycab/phy415fall23/content/0_course/3_assessments.md

 ## Formative Assessment

 Formative assessment is often ungraded and reflective assessment.
 It is meant to help you make changes to your thinking, approaches, or practice.
 It is not evaluative, it's corrective; to help you make changes.
 We will make heavy use of ungraded formative feedback throughout the course.
+Our weekly readings and your worked problems are meant to be formative; meaning most folks will receive full credit, but the important part to review the feedback and reflect on it.

 ## Summative Assessment